XRAS

 ORCID for Resource Integration

-XRAS is an ORCID Certified Service Provider.
+XRAS was one of the first ORCID Certified Service Providers in 2021.
 XRAS lets ORCID member institutions post information about allocated projects to your researchers’ ORCID profiles via integration with ORCID for Research Resources.

 Our Clients